devcord/points/README.md

 ## Contribution

 This is an open source repository, meaning we allow you to contribute on our repository and beautify it!
 You can fork this repository and clone it on your local machine through git.
 When you want to submit changes, you can create a pr and if your changes to the repository looks good, one of the moderators will accept the request and merge the changes into the repository.
-Still confused?
+Confused?
 Follow these steps:

 -   Fork this repository.
 This will create a copy of this repository on your account which will be used to make a pull request in the future.
 ![image](https://user-images.githubusercontent.com/65149574/82423087-060bba00-9aa3-11ea-9cbc-5575f308d3e8.png)